Nonlocal approximation of minimal surfaces: optimal estimates from stability: Introduction

 By analogy to the $s=1$ case, for $s\in(0,1)$ it is natural to conjecture the following: \begin{conjecture} For all $3\le n\le 7$, there exists $s_*\in (0,1)$ such that, for all $s\in (s_*,1)$, hyperplanes are the only stable $s$-minimal hypercones in $\R^n\setminus\{0\}$. \end{conjecture} Previously to this paper, Conjecture~\ref{conjCONES} had only been proven in dimension $n=3$ \cite{MR4116635}.
 The same statement for {\em minimizers} is known in the whole dimensional range $3\le n\le 7$ \cite{CaffVal}.
 Unfortunately, this approach for minimizers cannot be extended to general stable critical points.
 Here we establish the conjecture for $n=4$.

-We must emphasize that for $s=1$ the analogue of the conclusion of Theorem~\ref{thm:whtiohwoi} (i.e. the flatness of complete, connected embedded stable minimal hypersurfaces in $\R^n$ for $n\le 7$) is a major open problem in dimensions $n=5,6,7$.
-Actually, the case $n=4$ was proven only very recently in \cite{ChoLi} (for $n=3$ this has been known since the 1970's ~\cite{MR546314, MR562550}).
+We must emphasize that for $s=1$ the analogue of the conclusion of Theorem~\ref{thm:whtiohwoi} (i.e. the flatness of complete, connected embedded stable minimal hypersurfaces in $\R^n$ for $n\le 7$) is a major open problem in dimension $n=7$.
+Actually, the cases $n=4,5,6$ was proven only very recently in \cite{ChoLi,CLMS,Mazet} (for $n=3$ this has been known since the 1970's ~\cite{MR546314, MR562550}).

 Heuristically, the fact that the conclusion of Theorem~\ref{thm:whtiohwoi} is so strong should put us on alert, and we should expect difficulties in establishing the validity of its assumptions.
 In order words, the problem of classifying nonlocal stable minimal hypercones {\em must be} highly non-trivial.
 Taking a naive approach, one would expect that sequences of stable $s_k$-minimal cones $\partial E_k$ should converge, as $s_k\uparrow 1$, towards some stable minimal hypercone (hence a hyperplane if~$n\le 7$ using Almgren and Simons' result).
 However, turning this intuition into an actual mathematical proof poses several serious challenges; for instance: \begin{itemize} \item Nothing prevents, \emph{a priori}, the sets $\partial E_k\cap\mathbb S^{n-1}$ from {\em converging towards some subset of~$\mathbb S^{n-1}$ with infinite $(n-2)$-perimeter!} \item Even if we artificially added the assumption that $\sup_k \mathcal H^{n-2} (\partial E_k\cap\mathbb S^{n-1}) <\infty$ (and even if we managed to use this extra information to prove that $\partial E_k$ should then converge towards a conical stable minimal integral varifold), the classification problem would remain far from trivial.
 Indeed, one would still need to rule out {\em multiplicity} of the limit surface: for instance~$\partial E_k\cap\mathbb S^{n-1}$ could consist of {\em several connected components} all converging smoothly towards the ``equator'' of~$\mathbb S^{n-1}$. \end{itemize}